 Short answer: Theoretical physics is one of two branches of physics: theoretical and experimental.
-Like almost all other types of physics, quantum physics has both a theoretical physics branch and an experimental physics branch.
+Like other types of physics, quantum physics has both a theoretical physics branch and an experimental physics branch.

 Explanation: Experimental physicists do experiments to find out how accurately physics theories describe the real world.
 For example, they shoot atoms and bits of atoms around in particle accelerators.
 They measure the speed of light when it travels through water versus empty space, and so on.